Roland E-20

 The Roland E-20 is a keyboard instrument introduced by Roland in 1988.
+It is an arranger keyboard with automatic accompaniment and a liquid-crystal display showing information on the chord and tempo being played.
+It was designed by Luigi Bruti, who had been working for Siel, a keyboard manufacturer acquired by Roland in 1987.

 Described by Roland as an "Intelligent Synthesizer," the instrument was the first product of Roland Europe SpA, which had been set up after a takeover of the SIEL company of Italy the previous year.
 The new venture was a strategic move by Roland to enter the lucrative high-end home keyboard market which had hitherto been dominated by Yamaha and Technics.